-An annuity pays you a guaranteed income for a defined period of
+An annuity pays you a guaranteed income for a set period of

 time.
-You can choose how long you want the payments to last, for
+You can choose whether you want the payments to last a

-example, a lifetime or a fixed number of years.
-This option gives
+lifetime or a fixed number of years.
+Unlike other retirement phase

 How annuities work

-You can buy an annuity (also known as lifetime or fixed-term
+You can buy an annuity (also known as a lifetime or fixed-term

-pensions) from a super fund or life insurance company using your
+pension) from a super fund or life insurance company with a lump

 The income you will receive is fixed when you purchase the

-annuity.
-Your income can be indexed to increase each year, either
+annuity, however it can be indexed each year, either by a fixed

 How long do income payments last?

-continue to be paid to a beneficiary, such as
+stream payments will continue to be paid to your nominated beneficiary, such as your spouse or

 Alternatively, you can choose the guaranteed period option.
 If